 1. Name of candidate

 2. Roll No.

 3. Exam.
 Secondary/Sr. Secondary

 4. Date

 5. Subject & Paper

 6. Time of the Incident

 7. Circumstances under which caught

 8. Unfair aids recovered

 9. Whether Statement received from the candidate Yes/No

 10. Whether 2nd copy of Answer Book was given Yes/No

 11. Statement of Examiner obtained Yes/No

-Sign of Centre Supdt./ Coordinator of the AI
+Remarks of Centre Superinter ndent/ Coordinator of the AI :

-Dau Name of Centro e Supdt./ Coordinator of the AI
+Sign of Centre Supdt./ Coordinator of the AIee Supdt./ Coordinator of the AI

-Exa m Centre No Address
+Exa am Centre No Address

-Enc closures:
+En closures:

-1. First/Second Copies of Answer B ook 1/2 copies
+1. First/Second Copies of Answer B sook 1/2 copies

 2. Statement of Candidate Enclosed/not enclosed

 3. Statement of Examiner Enclosed/not enclosed

 4. Unfair aids/materials recovered Pages

-5. Filled up format of UFM cases as per Annexure -2
+5. Filled up format of UFM cases as

-(No te: Please use separate proforma a for each case)
+(No ote: Please use separate proforma a for each case)